 Well, it depends on what you shoot and how deep your budget is.

-- Reason # 1 – If you are a protog and absolutely must have the best camera in its class then the extra ISO, higher resolution, faster AF and other improvements will is hard to to resist.
+- Reason # 1 – If you are a professional photographer and absolutely must have the best camera in its class then the extra ISO, higher resolution, faster AF, and other improvements will is hard to resist.
 It definitely is a better professional camera in all sense.

 - Reason # 3 – Upgrading, if you already have the D4S, then it really does not make that much of a sense.
-Then again for a protog, someone who shoots commercially and must have the latest and the greatest, especially someone with deep budget, then it does make sense.
+Then again for a pro photographer, someone who shoots commercially and must have the latest and the greatest, especially someone with a deep budget, then it does make sense.